 The following story is part of PJP's special project, "The Graying of America’s Prisons."
 For this series, we curated reported stories and essays from across the country to catalyze a conversation about the now-ubiquitous phenomenon of growing old behind bars.
-Read all of PJP's coverage on aging in prison here.
+Read all of the stories in the series here.

 I’m getting old.